 Susan Collins to support Ketanji Brown Jackson for the Supreme Court, providing key Republican vote

-Washington — Republican Senator Susan Collins of Maine will vote to confirm Judge Ketanji Brown Jackson to the Supreme Court, she announced Wednesday, providing a crucial vote that ensures President Biden's historic nominee will be confirmed with bipartisan backing.
+Washington — Republican Sen. Susan Collins of Maine will vote to confirm Judge Ketanji Brown Jackson to the Supreme Court, she announced Wednesday, providing President Biden's historic nominee with at least one GOP vote toward her likely confirmation.

+"After reviewing Judge Ketanji Brown Jackson's extensive record, watching much of her hearing testimony, and meeting with her twice in person, I have concluded that she possesses the experience, qualifications, and integrity to serve as an associate justice on the Supreme Court," Collins said in a statement.
+"I will, therefore, vote to confirm her to this position. "

 Collins' decision to support Jackson's nomination to the Supreme Court comes after the two met privately for a second time Tuesday.
 The Maine senator said the two had a "good" meeting and told reporters Jackson clarified some outstanding issues.